-These are the questions that are most frequently asked in the Veterans Affairs Office.
+These are the questions that are most frequently asked in the Military and Veterans Resource Center.
 If you need further information beyond what is offered here, please feel free to contact us.

 What are the academic/training programs offered through IUP for which students are eligible to receive GI Bill® benefits?